GriffGreen/giveth-wiki/wiki/documentation/deployments.md

 #### Main Addresses Used
 1. Secure Ledger -- 0xb8Bed6a570cA87d03E4E386f27D14822179d10f9

-  You will use this to approve milestones on main net.
+  MEW will use this to approve milestones on main net.

 2. Super Secure Ledger -- 0xDdA882a62600C452419145781e45052fdC06382C